 First Contact Practice

-Improve the health of patients with musculoskeletal conditions by being their first point of contact in a primary care setting.
+Improve the health of patients by being their first point of contact in a primary care setting.

 Please refer to the entry requirements and course details below for full details on application criteria and modules.